nicolasfauchereau/ICU_Water_Watch/README.md

     - [verification.py](https://github.com/nicolasfauchereau/ICU_Water_Watch/blob/main/src/verification.py): Functions related to the validation of the C3S individual GCMs and MME
     - [plot.py](https://github.com/nicolasfauchereau/ICU_Water_Watch/blob/main/src/plot.py): Plotting and mapping functions

-- [notebooks](https://github.com/nicolasfauchereau/ICU_Water_Watch/tree/main/notebooks): contains all the notebooks, organized in 3 folders: `GPM`, 'C3S` and `verification`, these notebooks illustrate the various processing steps, and also include the code used to calculate the various climatological quantities from the GPM-IMERG and C3S datasets.
+- [notebooks](https://github.com/nicolasfauchereau/ICU_Water_Watch/tree/main/notebooks): contains all the notebooks, organized in 3 folders: [`GPM`](https://github.com/nicolasfauchereau/ICU_Water_Watch/tree/main/notebooks/GPM), [`C3S`](https://github.com/nicolasfauchereau/ICU_Water_Watch/tree/main/notebooks/C3S) and [`verification`](), these notebooks illustrate the various processing steps, and also include the code used to calculate the various climatological quantities from the GPM-IMERG and C3S datasets.

 - [scripts](https://github.com/nicolasfauchereau/ICU_Water_Watch/tree/main/scripts): contains the python scripts, designed to be run from the command line, with keywords arguments, as part of the operational suite